VWO Testing

 Reviews provided by customers on the product pages are known to increase conversions highly.
 According to the eMarketer report, consumer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers.

 To ensure the validity of the feedback, you could employ smart gamification tactics like upvote/downvote and special incentives.
 Amazon does this beautifully by categorizing reviews under two umbrellas of “most helpful” and “most critical.”
-(See image) Most helpful reviews are the ones found most helpful by other customer and most critical are are the ones with least ratings.
+(See image) The most helpful reviews are the ones found most helpful by other customers and the most critical are the ones with the least ratings.

 Amazon Review on Product Page